MinghuiChen43/awesome-deep-phenomena/README.md

 ### Emergence and Phase Transitions: 2023

+- Explaining grokking through circuit efficiency. [[paper]](https://arxiv.org/abs/2309.02390)
+  - Vikrant Varma, Rohin Shah, Zachary Kenton, János Kramár, Ramana Kumar.
+  - Key Word: Grokking.
+  - <details><summary>Digest</summary> This paper addresses the phenomenon of "grokking" in neural networks, where a network initially achieves perfect training accuracy but poor generalization.
+The authors propose that grokking happens when a task allows both a generalizing solution (slower but more efficient) and a memorizing solution.
+They suggest that memorization becomes less efficient with larger training datasets, while generalization remains unaffected.
+This implies a critical dataset size where both approaches become equally efficient.
+The paper makes and confirms four novel predictions about grokking, including the surprising observations of "ungrokking" (regression from perfect to low test accuracy) and "semi-grokking" (delayed generalization to partial test accuracy).

 - Scaling Laws Do Not Scale. [[paper]](https://arxiv.org/abs/2307.03201)
   - Fernando Diaz, Michael Madaio.
   - Key Word: Neural Scaling Laws.